lostmapper/gis-dockerized/README.md

 Note: Wherever possible a service's data is stored on the host machine so it persists between runs.

+### MapStore

+> [MapStore](https://docs.mapstore.geosolutionsgroup.com/) is an highly modular Open Source WebGIS framework to create, manage and securely share maps and mashups.

+Once the service is running you can access MapStore at <http://localhost:8081/mapstore/>

+The credentials for logging in as the MapStore admin are:

+- Username: `admin`
+- Password: `admin`

+MapStore's data is stored in the PostGIS database describe below.

 ### GeoServer

 > [GeoServer](https://geoserver.org) is an open source server for sharing geospatial data.